dperique/termi-chat/README.md

 ### bugs

-* when I run `utilties/select.sh ~/Desktop/Dropbox/ShareOut/Redhat/termi-chats/`, I save
-  my chat but it's saved to the container current working dir.
-We need it saved to the directory because those containers and ephemeral and the chat is lost.
+* Software is still under test ...

 ### coding

-* instead of globals for color, make functions for warning messages that use the color red.
-* make this a class so I can have multiple conversations in a REPL or jupyter notebook
 * add anthropic api support
-* fix the the TGWU so that we use an api call instead of requests/curl style so I can specify the model
+* fix the the TGW so that we use an api call instead of requests/curl style so I can specify the model
 * allow a second LLM source so I can have two LLMs up and not have to wait for LLMs to load.
 * allow me to set the temperature and maybe max tokens on the replies